axisofstevil/axisofstevil.com/_posts/2005-08-31-crazy-steves.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/crazystevelogo.jpg "Crazystevelogo1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/crazysteveweb.jpg "Crazysteve2"

-In an ongoing effort to promote the everyday entrepreneur Steves, The Axis of Stevil would like to send its warmest memorial to:
+In an ongoing effort to promote the everyday entrepreneur Steves, The Axis of Stevil would like to send its warmest memorial to **Crazy Steve's**!

-## CRAZY STEVE'S ##

 ![Crazystevelogo1][id_1]